How to Read a Book teaches readers how to read books in a way that maximizes their understanding and their information retention.

 Don’t read books just for the sake of reading.

 Read them because you’re interested in a certain topic.
-Or even better, because you need to read it and the information is relevant for your life.
+Or even better, because you need to read it and the information is relevant to your life.

 Use Several Modes

 Instead of just reading, writing the information down.
-Think about it, visualize it and put it to action.
+Think about it, visualize it, and put it into action.